LuminosiSidereum/Demographic-Data-Analyser/README.md

 # Demographic Data Analyzer

-This is m ysolution for the Demographic Data Analyzer project.
+This is my solution for the Demographic Data Analyzer project.